Milk Sharing: Is It Safe?

-There are many reasons why a family might consider milk sharing.
-A mother may be experiencing low milk production or may be unable to breastfeed due to medical reasons, such as taking contraindicated medications or undergoing cancer treatment.
-Milk sharing can also be an option for families who have adopted or are welcoming a baby through surrogacy.
+There are many reasons why a family might consider milk sharing - a mother may be experiencing low milk production or may be unable to breastfeed due to medical reasons, such as taking certain medications or undergoing cancer treatment.
+Milk sharing is also an option for families who have adopted or are welcoming a baby through surrogacy.
 In heartbreaking situations, the nursing parent may have passed away.

-For theses families, milk sharing offers a way to provide breastmilk’s unparalleled nutritional and immunological benefits when breastfeeding isn’t an option.
-It can be a beautiful and meaningful act - the recipient gains the optimal nutrition and protection that breastmilk provides, while the donor has the joy of nourishing a baby in need, sometimes creating a special bond between the families involved.
+For these families, milk sharing offers a way to provide breastmilk’s nutritional and immunological benefits when nursing isn’t an option, or there isn't enough of mother's own milk.
+It can be a very special act - the recipient gains the optimal nutrition and protection that breastmilk provides, while the donor has the joy of nourishing a baby in need, sometimes creating a special bond between the two families.

-While wet nursing is less common today, the concept of milk sharing has persisted and evolved.
-Families now turn to both informal and formal methods to share breastmilk.
+While wet nursing is less common today, milk sharing has persisted and evolved.
+Families now have options that include both informal and formal methods to share breastmilk.
 Let’s explore the risks and benefits of each.

 Formal Milk Sharing: Milk Banks